f-opp/InsightR/README.md

 ### Module 4
 The fourth and fith step of the ML-workflow serve to search for the best fitting ML-model for the task.

 Therefore the *"Training and Tuning"-tab* helps the user to select the target variable and the independent variables, as well as the hyperparameters for tuning the model.
 The UI on the right shows the outcome of the training in a dotplot.
 When clicking on the evaluation button the accuracy of the ML-model based on the test dataset is determined.
 The best ML-model is automatically saved for the next step.
+Features/columns containings "NAs" will be omittedby the model.

 In the *"Exploration"-tab* the user can explore the predictions of the trained ML-model by varying the input values to the model.
 Addtional insights based on the ML-model (e.g tree structure of the model) are shown in the right panel as well.
 ### License and used r-packages
 This application uses the MIT-License and relies on several R-packages available on CRAN and on gitHub.
 The following packages need to be installed:

 * shiny
+* titanic
 * PerformanceAnalytics
 * tabplot
 * mvtsplot